 Each school chosen to be on this list is worthy and deserving of attention.
 The schools are each accredited and are full-fledged universities, offering multiple degrees from an associate to a Ph.D.
 Schools were selected for ranking based on whether or not a master’s degree was specifically offered in human resources with a full online option.
 During ranking, the following factors were considered: the cost of tuition, course offerings, the involvement of faculty, program completion time, and research and unique career opportunities.
 Schools featuring the latter were ranked higher due to the positive impact research and gaining real-world experience can have on a graduates career.
 The goal of obtaining a graduate degree is to advance in the workplace, and schools that provided those opportunities for their students moved up a little further on our list.
 The cost of tuition was also highly considered in the overall ranking of each school.
 Though some schools require a much higher amount of tuition in order to attend than others, the schools with the tuition provide students with valuable learning option that outweighs the con of such a high price tag.

 Beginning our list at number fifteen is the Western Carolina University.
-This school offers a 36 credit hour online Master Degree of Human Resources that began in 1984.
-This degree prepares students to become strategic human resource leaders for the profession by focuses on evidence-based practices, global perspective and learning through community service.
+This school offers a 36 credit hour online Master Degree of Human Resources (MSHR) that began in 1984.
+This affordable (in-state) degree prepares students to become strategic human resource leaders for the profession by focuses on evidence-based practices, global perspective and learning through community service.
 Students are drawn to the program for the opportunity to work with the knowledgeable, experience, supportive, and accessible professors, seasoned professionals, internship opportunities, and the daily networking opportunities.
+No GRE is required for this masters in human resources if applicants have already earned a graduate degree.

 The University of Houston - Clear Lake School of Business, is accredited by the Associate to Advance Collegiate Schools of Business (AACSB) and is also certified by the Society for Human Resource Management.
 Students can earn an online Master of Arts in Human Resource Management all while maintaining affordable tuition rates.
 The program focuses on five core areas of human resources: general business management, human resource processes, strategic decision-making, change management, and personal mastery and influence.

 All faculty employed with the university are highly trained professionals within the field of human resources and each hold a Ph.D.
-The University of Houston - Clear Lake gives its students an advantage when entering the workforce by providing real-world experience through internships and the on-campus student chapter of the Society for Human Resource Management.
+The University of Houston - Clear Lake gives its students an advantage when entering the workforce by providing real-world experience through internships and the on-campus student chapter of the Society for Human Resource Management making this online masters in human resources worth it.

 The Upper Iowa University makes meeting individual needs a priority.
 This self-paced program offers flexible scheduling, and each course runs for an 8-week term.
 Students are also able to transfer up to 12 graduates credits from another institution.